Open topic with navigation

 Static memory handles are “persistent” and remain valid until one of the following is true:

 A memory handle is essentially an index into an access array that is maintained by the runtime.
-A positive value is a one‑based index into the static handle array, while a negative value is a negative one‑based index into the volatile handle array.
-Any given memory handle can be stored in whatever numeric Synergy DBL field can represent that handle’s value (although we strongly recommend an aligned i4 field).
+A positive value is a one-based index into the static handle array, while a negative value is a negative one-based index into the volatile handle array.
+Any given memory handle can be stored in whatever numeric Synergy DBL field can represent that handle’s value, although we strongly recommend an aligned i4 field, like this:

 Note that we refer to operations in terms of memory handles, not memory (for example, “generate a memory handle,” “release a memory handle,” and so forth).
 We do so because, even though all memory handles have a memory segment associated with them, different operations can occur for a given memory handle function depending on the class of its associated memory.
 For example, releasing a memory handle associated with a Synergy DBL window’s user data set does not “free” its user data set’s memory.